Helpful Insights to Understand Your Loved Ones in Their Struggles

 4. Infertility Is Very Isolating

-Understanding infertility should also include that the journey is very isolating.
+Another truth to infertility is that the journey is very isolating.

 Even though infertility is very common, it still can feel like you’re alone.